 Well, let's just get honest.
 Can we do that?
 I like being real and to the point.
 I'm just a normal, every day gal just like you and your family.
 There's nothing Pinterest perfect or perfectly curated about me.
 I mean, I do have the best and the most ah-mazing ideas pinned to Pinterest (you too, right!?) and have every intention of doing them to show off to all of social media how I'm totally winning at mom of the year.
 But, there's kind of the whole "Pinterest fail" thing.
-We "might" have had a crock pot that met an untimely demise because a Pinterest pot roast recipe went horribly wrong.

 Feeling almost ready to join me in our cozy photography studio on our farm?

 Learn all about what to expect with your session below!

 So who am I when I'm not attempting Pinterest?
 Brandon and I met in 2002 and married in 2004.
 We have one daughter who was a total miracle, and we haven't ever been able to have more children since.
 We count our blessings every day for her.
 We bought a small farm in 2015 knowing it might hurt my photography business because people see our address and instantly think we are on the other side of the world.
 But, it was a risk we were willing to take in hopes that we would build a life we had only dreamed about.
 It's a lot of early mornings, muddy boots, moving 40lb feed bags and straw or hay bales, weed pulling, garden tending, sweaty everything, dirty hands, and a whole bunch of sweet animals to love and spoil.
 We weren't sure how we would like this life.
 But, we absolutely love it!
 Our hope is to become as sustainable as possible, and maybe even teach others along the way of what they can do even in their own backyards.